Skip to content

 content: string

-images: list[string] OPTIONAL
+images: list[ImageRequest] OPTIONAL

 See the available layout options in the Layouts section and sample body below for further reference about the contents of each key.